ARTICLE CATEGORIES

 • 49 samples of rosemary were tested, and 15 revealed more than the maximum level of a citrus peel treatment agent known as biphenyl.

-• Interesting, rosemary does not have a peel so the presence of biphenyl can only be explained because it was contaminated by the packaging, the manufacturing equipment or some other manmade intervention.
+• Interestingly, rosemary does not have a peel, so the presence of biphenyl can only be explained because it was contaminated by the packaging, the manufacturing equipment, or some other manmade intervention.

-• 19 lavender samples tested and one was positive.
+• 19 lavender samples were tested and one was positive.

 Bottom line: certified organic is good, but no guarantee for purity.
 Organic in nature is probably your best bet.